jack-valko/Zabbix-Meraki-Discovery/README.md

 4. Click on 'Meraki Device Discovery'
 5. Click the 'Execute now' button at the bottom of the page

 Running by hand will take a few minutes to complete and about an hour for all SNMP data to start trickling in.

+## Meraki and Zabbix Interfaces SNMP
+The templates uses SNMP to monitor individual Meraki devices, it does not use the Meraki Cloud SNMP.
+You should keep in mind:
+1. Your {$SNMP_COMMUNITY} macro must match the SNMP string you entered into your Meraki Dashboard in [Network-wide > General > Reporting](https://documentation.meraki.com/General_Administration/Monitoring_and_Reporting/SNMP_Overview_and_Configuration#Configuration)
+2. Not all Meraki devices support SNMP, the template attempts to take this into account
+3. The network between your Zabbix server or proxy will need to allow UDP 161 (snmp)
+4. Your meraki devices will need to have unique LAN ip addresses